Harvard Westlake Debates

 ---

 Hey, I'm Zach, and I debated for Scarsdale High School '21 in LD, where I broke at the TOC twice.
-I currently attend Princeton '25, pursuing a major in computer science and minors in philosophy and mathematics.
+I now coach LD at Scarsdale and attend Princeton '25, pursuing a major in computer science and minors in philosophy and mathematics.

 Email: zachary@siegel.com

 I have the most experience judging theory and philosophical framework debates.
 I have less experience judging policy and K debates, although I will do my best to evaluate all rounds in a non-interventionist manner.
-I feel fine judging clash debates (e.g. policy v K) but you might not want me in the back of the room if the round comes down to a technical policy debate.
+I feel fine judging clash debates (e.g. policy v K) but you DO NOT want me in the back of the room if the round comes down to a technical policy debate.

 Some musings:

-Background: PF @ Mountain House High School '19, Economics @ UC Berkeley '22, incoming @ Berkeley Law '26.
-This is my 4th year judging.
+Background: PF @ Mountain House High School '19, Economics @ UC Berkeley '22, Berkeley Law '26.
+This is my 6th year judging.

 THREE ABSOLUTE ESSENTIALS BEFORE YOU READ THE REST OF MY PARADIGM: